Japanese Knotweed can cause severe problems for homeowners in

 Incorrect Identification

 Incorrectly identifying Japanese Knotweed is another common mistake homeowners make when dealing with this invasive species.
-It is important to accurately identify the plant as many other similar-looking species do not pose the same problems as Japanese Knotweed.
+It is essential to accurately identify the plant as many other similar-looking species do not pose the same problems as Japanese Knotweed.

 Underestimating the Problem: